A theoretical framework of chorus wave excitation: On chorus chirping

 \section{On chorus chirping}

 In order to further illuminate the features of chorus dynamics as predicted by Eqs. (\ref{eq:redWbar0}) and (\ref{eq:redGammabar0}) , we have solved them numerically, together with the wave equations of Sec. \ref{sec:waveequations}, using a 4th order Runge-Kutta method.
-To exploit the dense nature of the whistler wave spectrum, we introduce the dimensionless intensity ${\cal I} (\omega)$ such that
+To exploit the dense nature of the whistler wave spectrum, we introduce the dimensionless intensity ${\cal I} (\omega)$ such that nonlinearity effects become important when ${\cal I} (\omega) \sim {\cal O}(1)$ (cf. \ref{app:numsol}).